Introduction

 Phenotypic selection, a process that humans have mastered for thousands of years, is necessary but far from sufficient to achieve this result.
 The food and pharmaceutical industries play an instrumental role in feeding chickens and preventing them from dying from bacterial or viral infections that are common in very dense and confined populations.
 The biology of this chicken is controlled at a molecular level.

-The chicken's journey from egg to plate involves a complex network of highly sophisticated, often automated infrastructures, all part of a meticulously orchestrated supply chain.
-This process is further governed by a web of regulatory standards set by various authorities, ensuring the chicken's continued progression through the system even after it's been plucked and processed.
+The chicken's journey from egg to plate involves a network of highly sophisticated, often automated infrastructures, all part of a meticulously orchestrated supply chain.
+This process is further governed by regulatory standards set by various authorities, overseeing every step of the chicken's progress through the system even after it's been plucked and processed.

 Scientific protocols, automated production, algorithmic decision-making, and precision logistics represents a mechanistic process of breathtaking complexity.
-Its ultimate goal?
-To maximize protein mass as a function of time.
-Herein lies the true genius of our species: not merely in producing a 2 kg chicken in a month, but in our capacity to reduce the living, breathing gallus gallus domesticus to these two abstract variables - mass and time.
+Its ultimate goal is to maximize protein mass as a function of time.
+Herein lies the true genius of our species: not merely in producing a 2kg chicken in a month, but in our capacity to reduce the living, breathing gallus gallus domesticus to these two abstract variables - mass and time.
 In our analysis of the triumphs and limitations of the Machine, abstraction will necessarily be a central theme.

-The intricate ballet of our machines in a finely-tuned system captivates us as much as it serves us.
-We nurture the Machine like a magnificent tree, marveling at its growth until it can sustain itself.
-Its roots delve deep and branch endlessly, seeking out every crevice where chaos still holds sway.
-These specialized machines form the foundation of the general machine, reinforcing its structure.
-Above our heads, a canopy inexorably extends, offering a protection we've grown to appreciate.
-We harbor the illusion that we can shape it by pruning unwieldy branches, yet with each passing season, we find ourselves dominated again.
+The ballet of our machines inside finely-tuned systems captivates us as much as it serves us.
+We nurture the Machine like a tree, marveling at its growth until it can sustain itself.
+As it grows, its roots delve and branch endlessly, solidifying the ground we stand on -leaving less and less space for chaos -in many invisible ways.
+The pattern is always the same : specialized machines, the roots, form the foundations of the general machine, reinforcing its structure.
+Above our heads, a canopy offers a protection we've grown to appreciate.
+Because the general machine reflects our own genius, we can easily delude ourselves that the value of the tree does not lie in its wood but instead in its shade.
+We harbor the illusion that we can shape the tree by pruning unwieldy branches, yet with each passing season, we find ourselves dominated again.
 Once out of our control, we'll come to admire its majesty.
-In a sense, we have become slaves of the slave (as Baudelaire might add, "and a stream in the sewer"1), and this tree metaphor prepares us for the emergence of bureaucracies.
+In a sense, we become slaves of the slave (as Baudelaire might add, "and a stream in the sewer"1), and this tree metaphor prepares us for the emergence of bureaucracies.

 The good news is that, as the adage goes, trees don't grow to the sky.
 Eventually, the law of diminishing returns and Parkinson's law come into play, which we will try to illustrate across several domains.

-In his seminal work on cybernetics—the theory of control and communication in animals and machines—Norbert Wiener evokes figures like Daedalus and Hero of Alexandria2, the latter known for his treatise on pneumatics and steam engine inventions.
-Wiener also draws our attention to Leibniz, whose monad becomes overwhelmed when inundated with information, rendering it incapable of perception.
+In his seminal work on cybernetics —the theory of control and communication in animals and machines —Norbert Wiener evokes figures like Daedalus and Hero of Alexandria2, the latter known for his treatise on pneumatics and steam engine inventions.
+Wiener also brings up Leibniz, whose monad becomes overwhelmed when inundated with information, rendering it incapable of perception.

-Throughout this series of articles, our aim extends beyond merely cataloging the myriad manifestations of the Machine.
-We embark on a journey to unravel its enigmatic nature, exploring both the specific machines that populate our world and the overarching general machines that shape our systems and societies.
-We stand on the shoulders of countless generations who have wrestled with these very questions.
-This persistent inquiry may be one of the most defining characteristics of our species, reflecting our innate curiosity, our capacity for innovation, and our ceaseless desire to push the boundaries of what's possible.
+In this series of articles, our objective is not to merely catalogue the myriad of manifestations of the Machine.
+We look to analyze its nature, exploring both specific machines of all shapes and forms, and the overarching general machines that define our systems and societies.
+We stand on the shoulders of many generations of thinkers who have already tackled this very topic.
+This persistent inquiry may be one of the most defining characteristics of our species, the origin of our innate curiosity, our capacity for innovation and our constant desire to push the boundaries of what's possible.

 1 Le Voyage, Les Fleurs du Mal